leonardomrDev/botPrenotami/README.md

 # botPrenot@mi
-# This small Selenium based application was made by myself with the sole purpose to automate the Italian passport registration service.
+# This small Selenium based application was made by myself with the sole purpose of automating the Italian passport registration process.